librariesio/documentation/roadmap.md

 - Releasing metric and dependency graph information
 - Adding external metrics in Libraries.io meta-data

-There were also a number of non, developer centered goals.
+There were also a number of non-developer centered goals.
 Mainly these are about raising demand for and usage of Libraries.io as a service and as a source of data.

 ### 2017 Additional Goals